-2016-1 Utility Billing Collections (Lack of Segregation of Duties) (Repeat Finding)
+2023-1 Utility Billing Collections (Lack of Segregation of Duties) (Repeat Finding)

-- CONDITION: The utility billings clerk collects the payments from customers and also maintains the customer ledgers.
-The billings clerk also accepts cash payments but no reconciliation of cash payments have been made.
-The billings clerk also maintains a daily payment ledger however not all cash payments have been reflected on these ledgers.
-The daily collections and reports are reviewed by the Town Clerk/Treasurer but the Town Clerk/Treasurer is also reconciling the bank statements. - CRITERIA: There should be more separation of duties for record keeping and utility billings collections. - CAUSE OF CONDITION: Limited Staff and inadequate internal controls. - EFFECT OF CONDITION: The Town is vulnerable to having utility billing receipts lost or stolen. - RECOMMENDATION: The Town should implement a policy of not accepting cash payments at Town hall.
+CONDITION: The utility billings clerk collects the payments from customers and also maintains the customer ledgers.
+The billings clerk also accepts cash payments.
+The billings clerk also posts the payments to the utility billing software.
+The daily collections and reports are reviewed by the Town Treasurer but the Town Clerk is also reconciling the bank statements.

+CRITERIA: There should be more separation of duties for record keeping and utility billings collections.

+CAUSE OF CONDITION: Limited Staff and inadequate internal controls.

+EFFECT OF CONDITION: The Town is vulnerable to having utility billing receipts lost or stolen.

+RECOMMENDATION: The Town should implement a policy of not accepting cash payments at Town hall.
 The Town could also implement more internal controls by having more separation of duties.
 This could be done by having the personnel write receipts for all payments made regardless of type and then recording these payments on the daily payment ledger.
 All payments, receipts, and a copy of the daily payment ledger should be given directly to the Treasurer at the end of the day.
 The Utility Billings clerk should then take the original daily payment ledger to record the payments in the system.
-Once all payments have been recorded in the system, the billings clerk should print off a payment listing from the system as well as a daily adjustment history to insure that no unnecessary adjustments have been paid.
-These reports along with the original daily payment ledger, daily payment listing from system, and daily adjustment history.
-Once the Treasurer has performed a comparison she should then prepare a deposit slip to be taken to the bank.
+Once all payments have been recorded in the system, the billings clerk should print off a payment listing from the system as well as a daily adjustment history to ensure that no unnecessary adjustments have been paid.
+These reports along with the original daily payment ledger should be given to the Treasurer who should then compare the total payments and receipts written to the daily payment ledger, daily payment listing from system, and daily adjustment history.
+Once the Treasurer has performed a comparison, they should then prepare a deposit slip to be taken to the bank.
 The Treasurer should then staple all documents as well as a carbon copy of the deposit slop together and give these documents back to the Utilities Billing Clerk.
-When the Treasurer returns from the bank she should give the bank deposit receipt to the Billings Clerk who should then compare the receipt to the previous documents given to her by the Treasurer. - MANAGEMENT RESPONSE: The above referenced procedures are acceptable to the Town of Fort Towson and will be implemented.
-When the Town changes software programs for all departments to post to the fund accounting, the time spent on entries and receipting will be reduced.
+When the Treasurer returns from the bank, they should give the bank deposit receipt to the Billings Clerk who should then compare the receipt to the previous documents given to her by the Treasurer.

+MANAGEMENT RESPONSE: The above referenced procedures are acceptable to the Town of Fort Towson and have been implemented.